-The extensive collections of the Historical Society of Washington, D.C. document more than 200 years of local history and are made available to the public through the Society’s exhibits, the online catalog, and the Kiplinger Research Library on the second floor of the Carnegie Library building.
-Researchers are welcomed at the Kiplinger Research Library by prior appointment Tuesday through Friday.
+The extensive collections of the Historical Society of Washington, D.C. document more than 200 years of local history and are made available to the public through the Society’s exhibits, the online catalog, and during the renovation of the Carnegie, via the reading room at Historical Society’s interim location at the Newseum.
+Select collections belonging to the Washingtoniana Division of the DC Public Library are also currently co-located with the Historical Society at the Newseum (see below for contact details).

 - The topic of your research inquiry;